What are the strengths and advantages of the M.A. TESOL program at SF State in comparison to similar programs elsewhere?

 In general, our our graduates are able to obtain ESL teaching jobs in the San Francisco Bay Area and elsewhere in the U.S. However, when economic conditions are difficult, so is the job market for teachers.

 Throughout the country, most ESL teaching positions in community colleges and 4-year universities are part-time jobs.
 Teachers sometimes take on two or more part-time jobs in different programs, and work their way into full time positions over time.
 A lot depends on how enterprising one is in terms of getting appropriate experience and making contacts.

 Our courses require observing and working as a teaching assistant, which are good opportunities to get experience, learn about student populations and programs, and network with possible future employers.
 We encourage our students to gain practical experience in the kinds of teaching contexts where they plan to teach.
 Teaching opportunities are regularly shared with our students via our e-mail distribution list.
 In our final integrative seminar, some time is spent on preparing for the job search, and job search advice is available in periodic workshops and in one-on-one faculty advising.

 Worldwide, excellent teaching jobs are available in Asia, Latin America, Eastern and Central Europe, and other locations.
-For more information, please see our Practical Experience and Career Development page.
+For more information, please see our Practical Experience and Career Development section on the left of this page.
 Our faculty, and our many alumni and contacts, in California and around the world, are a rich source of information about job openings.

 Not in public schools in the US.
 The M.A.
 TESOL degree does not fulfill requirements for teacher credentialing for public schools in California.
 The College of Education has teacher credential programs.
 Depending on your prior academic background and teaching experience, it may be possible to teach K-12 in private schools, which do not always require a teaching credential.